 Testing costs can range from a few hundred dollars to hire a few testers to several thousand dollars to set up an in-house testing department complete with the appropriate hardware and software.

 Intellectual property rights can be quite expensive depending on the nature of the IP and how popular it is.
 For instance, if you wanted to use a recognizable character from one of Disney's movies in your game, this would likely cost significantly more than just licensing generic graphics or audio assets for your project.
 That's why creating something unique is always a more budget-friendly than buying someone else's IP.

-The costs associated with marketing and promoting a game can vary greatly depending on the size and scope of the project.
-For instance, marketing a big-budget AAA game can cost millions of dollars, while promoting an indie game might only cost a few thousand dollars, or be free if you dedicate some time to the influencers outreach.
+The game development cost associated with marketing and promoting a game can vary greatly depending on the size and scope of the project.
+For instance, marketing a big-budget AAA game can cost millions of dollars, while promoting an indie game with a modest indie game budget might only cost a few thousand dollars, or be free if you dedicate some time to the influencers outreach.